qgis/QGIS-Web-Client/php/README.rst

 Configuration
 -------------

 Configuration for the services is stored in  `config.php`.
+You can use the provided `config.php.tpl` as a starting point.

 Example: